 Figure 2.
 Simple precharge to 1, ULVSFG (a) Inverter (b) NOR gate.

-as control signals for the recharge transistors RP and RN, and as reference signals for NMOS evaluation transistors EN.
-Both inverter and NOR gates shown in Figure 2, operate in two different phase called “precharge” and “evaluate” and follow the sequences in the normal NP-domino logic style.
+clock signals are used both as control signals for the recharge transistors RP and RN, and as reference signals for NMOS evaluation transistors EN.
+Both inverter and NOR gates shown in Figure 2, operate in two different phase called “pre-charge” and “evaluate” and follow the sequences in the normal NP-domino logic style.
 The virtual ground signal (Virt.GND) is synchronized with the clock signal, with transistor dimensions sufficient enough to drive the needed current through the EN transistors during the evaluation phase.

 When CK is low (0), and Virt.GND is high (1), both inverter and NOR gates becomes in the precharge phase.
 During this phase, RP transistors turn on and recharge the gate of the EN transistors to VDD.
 Meanwhile RN transistors turn on and recharge the gate of EP transistors to 0.
 Thus EP transistors turn on and precharge the output nodes to VDD.
 The keeper transistors, KN and KP, are inactive during this phase as the output node is precharge to VDD, and input signals are in the low (0) level since the gates follow the NP-domino logic.

-In the evaluation phase, in the both inverter and NOR gates shown in Figure 2, when clock signal CK switch from 0 to 1, and Virt.
-GND = 0, both recharge transistors RP and RN switch off which make the charge on the gate terminals (Vp and Vn) become semi-float.
+In the evaluation phase, in the both inverter and NOR gates shown in Figure 2, when the clock signal CK switch from 0 to 1, and Virt.
+GND = 0, both recharge transistors RP and RN switch off which make the charge on the SFG nodes (Vp and Vn) become semi-float.
 The output nodes remain at high level until an input transition occurs.
 The input signals (IN) must be monotonically rising to ensure the correct operation for the N-type domino logic.
 This can only be satisfied if the input signal is low at the beginning of the evaluation phase, and if IN only makes a single transition from 0 to 1 in the evaluation phase.
 When this transition happens (IN rises from 0 to 1), the voltage of the semi-floating gates (VN) increase well above VDD, based on a capacitive coupling from the input node to the SFG node, and this increases the current of the EN devices in the evaluating phase and speed up the evaluation process.
-In this case the keeper transistors (KN) will be turn off and the voltage of the semi-floating node (VN) will be stable.
+In this case the keeper transistors (KN) will be turn off and the voltage of the VN will be stable.
 Also, in this case, the keeper transistors (KP) will be turned on and will increase the gate voltage of the Ep transistor (VP), and eventually turn the Ep transistors off.
 This helps to reduce the static current which directly impacts on the noise margin and the power consumption of the proposed logic.
-In the second scenario (when no change at the input) the output voltage will be remained high.
+In the second scenario (when no change/rise) the output voltage will be remained high.
 In this case, the keeper transistors (KN) will continue to reduce and discharge the voltage of VN nodes and therefore turning the EN transistors off, also the keeper transistors (KP) remain off and voltage of VP nodes will be float.
-The main necessity to have the keeper transistors KN is To turn off the evaluation transistors (EN) to minimize the current dissipation during the evaluation phase when there is no raising input signals edge (input signals remain 0).
-This reduces the static power consumption significantly.
+The main necessity to have the keeper transistors KN is turn the evaluation transistors (EN) off to minimize the current dissipation during the evaluation phase when there is no raising input signals edge (input signals remain 0).
+This reduces the static power consumption significantly as discussed in .
 The ULVSFG logic demonstrates significant speed improvements in comparison to conventional static CMOS logic - .
 However, as mentioned before, a major limitation in the single-rail domino logic is that only non-inverting logic can be implemented .
-As a solution, we propose a dual-rail version of the ULVSFG NOR gate in the next Section,
+As a solution, we propose a dual-rail version of the ULVSFG NOR gate in the next section.

 3. Proposed Dual-Rail NOR Gates